dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ![output for dotnet watch](~/release-notes/aspnetcore-7/static/dnwatch.png)

-See [this GitHub pull request](https://github.com/dotnet/sdk/pull/23318) for more information.
+For more information, see [this GitHub pull request](https://github.com/dotnet/sdk/pull/23318).

 ### Configure dotnet watch to always restart for rude edits